crismariudenis/DotsAi/README.md

 float left = ans.get(3);
 ```

-### The goal  is to create an spinning behavious around the target with minimum numbers of inputs
+### The goal  is to create an spinning behaviour around the target with a minimum numbers of inputs